thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+09/19/21 Version 80 of the dataset.
+Daily data has been added for 9/18, 9/17, 9/16, and 9/15.
+Dailies update frequency will change to once a week on Wednesdays.
+The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 09/15/21 Daily data (under the /dailies/ folder) has been added for 9/14, 9/13, and 9/12, note that some tweets will bleed into the following day due to different timezones captured.

 09/12/21 Version 79 of the dataset.
 Daily data has been added for 9/11, 9/10, 9/9, and 9/8.
 Dailies update frequency will change to once a week on Wednesdays.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.